General Adam Paul Laxalt, elected as Nevada’s 33rd attorney general,

 the creation of the Office of Military Legal Assistance, a first-of-its-kind

 program that provides Nevada’s military members with free legal representation.
-Through its pro bono legal-aid partnerships, the program is proud to have helped Nevada's Servicemembers and veterans handle nearly 1,000 pro bono matters since its launch in late 2015.
+Through its pro bono legal-aid partnerships, the program is proud to have helped Nevada's Servicemembers and veterans handle more than 2,000 pro bono matters since its launch in late 2015.

 AG Laxalt is